 ISNA(x) True for R's NA only

 ISNAN(x) True for R's NA and IEEE NaN

-R_FINITE(x) False for Inf, -Inf, NA, NaN
+$R_FINITE(x)$ False for Inf, -Inf, NA, NaN

-and via function R_IsNaN which is true for NaN but not NA.
+and via function R\IsNaN which is true for NaN but not NA.

-Do use R_FINITE rather than isfinite or finite; the latter is often mendacious and isfinite is only available on a some platforms, on which R_FINITE is a macro expanding to isfinite.
+Do use $R_FINITE$ rather than isfinite or finite; the latter is often mendacious and isfinite is only available on a some platforms, on which $R_FINITE$ is a macro expanding to isfinite.

 Currently in C code ISNAN is a macro calling isnan.
-(Since this gives problems on some C++ systems, if the R headers is called from C++ code a function call is used.)
+(Since this gives problems on some C++ systems, if the R headers are called from C++ code a function call is used.)

-You can check for Inf or -Inf by testing equality to R_PosInf or R_NegInf, and set (but not test) an NA as NA_REAL.
+You can check for Inf or -Inf by testing equality to $R_PosInf$ or $R_NegInf$ , and set (but not test) an NA as NA\REAL.

 All of the above apply to double variables only.
-For integer variables there is a variable accessed by the macro NA_INTEGER which can used to set or test for missingness.
+For integer variables there is a variable accessed by the macro NA\INTEGER which can used to set or test for missingness.

-These are defined in header R_ext/Arith.h included by R.h.
+These are defined in header R\ext/Arith.h included by R.h.